 This daily commitment to oral care can lead to long-lasting dental health and prevent many common dental issues.

-Employing the proper brushing technique with an electric toothbrush is essential to avoid damaging the teeth and gums.
+Employing the proper brushing technique with an electric toothbrush is essential to avoid damage to teeth and gums.

-The brush should be held lightly at a 45-degree angle to the gums, allowing the bristles to touch both the teeth and gumline gently.
+To use an electric toothbrush properly, start by holding the brush lightly at a 45-degree angle so the bristles touch the teeth and gumline without pressing too hard.

-Instead of scrubbing, let the toothbrush do the work, moving slowly across all surfaces of each tooth.
+Instead of scrubbing, let the toothbrush do the work as you guide it slowly across each tooth.

 Aggressive brushing can wear down the teeth or gums, which is known as toothbrush abrasion.